bolouie/bolouie/README.md

 ### Hello 👋 my name is Bo and I code.

-- 🔋 I’m currently working on a Django project for my portfolio.
+- 🔋 I’m currently working on my dev portfolio.
 - 📚 I’m curious about developers using the MERN stack and Vuejs.
-- 🔮 I'm still getting familiar with the ins and outs of GitHub.
+- 🧭 I'm still getting familiar with the ins and outs of open source.

-- 💙 Always open to constructive feedback on Twitter.

 <!--